gkwa/halfsl500/README.md

 ## TL;DR

-1. Create a Github organization and make your account a member of it
+1. Create a Github organization and make your Github personal account a member of it
 1. Create personal access token at https://github.com/settings/tokens
 1. Create organizational secret `WORKFLOW_TOKEN` with the token value
 1. Create repository